 In September 2015 I began working as an Associate Lecturer at the University of Derby, taking Equity and Successions tutorials.
 I have been a full time lecturer at Derby University since January 2017, when I became module leader for the level 5 module Land Law.
 I also became a personal tutor for students across all three year groups.

 During my time at the University of Derby I have taught on the Undergraduate module Equity and Successions, as well as on the Postgraduate module National and International Sale of Goods.

 At present I am the module leader for two module on the LLB (Hons.)
 Law/LLB (Hons.)
 Law with Criminology, namely:

 - Land Law

 I also assist with the teaching of:

 My research interests lie predominantly in the field of Intellectual Property Law, specifically focussing on the regulation of the modern functions of trade marks.
-Indeed, I am currently writing my PhD on the subject.
-Whilst recognising the positive justifications for protecting the modern functions of trade marks, specifically their abilities to advertise, communicate and gain a reputation, my PhD also recognises the more negative 'dangerous' applications of these functions.
-In particular, the project makes use of an analysis of packaging legislation for tobacco products as a case study to illustrate the impact and the current approaches to dealing with 'dangerous' modern functions.
+Whilst recognising the positive justifications for protecting the modern functions of trade marks, specifically their abilities to advertise, communicate and gain a reputation, it is also important to recognise the more negative 'dangerous' applications of these functions.
+In particular, my research makes use of an analysis of packaging legislation for tobacco products as a case study to illustrate the impact and the current approaches to dealing with 'dangerous' modern functions.
 Ultimately, my research calls for reform of the trade mark registration process, specifically reform which requires consideration of the likely impact of modern functions on society within the registration criteria.